dbj-data/dbj--sql/README.md

 ### So far

 So good.
-SQLite HT (in memory) seems rather fast. hash functions are not used, yet.
+SQLite HT (in memory) seems rather fast (hash functions are not used, yet).
 Keep in mind performance is not the only sign of quality.
 There is also a question of space aka size.

 Even without testing one can be reasonably sure SQLite supported HT implementation can store gigabytes of strings or general data.
 Persistent and in a very safe manner too.
 Put a "micro service" in front of that and "you can fly".